How to Add Tools

 : Boolean (true

 : String.
-User-friendly display name in the UI.
+User-friendly display name in the UI.category

 : String.
-Groups tools in "Tools & Settings".
+Groups tools in "Tools & Settings".description

 : String.
 Optional URL to detailed documentation.